benschw/nsq-demo/README.md

 ## Examples

-build a for linux so we can run in docker
+build for linux so we can run in docker

     GOOS=linux GOARCH=amd64 go build -o consumer